jupytercon/tutorial2020/Tutorial_Speakers_Guide.md

 ## Infrastructure

-JupyterCon will deploy an ecosystem of tools and platforms to provide online learning experiences to all attendees.
+JupyterCon has deployed an ecosystem of tools and platforms to provide online learning experiences to all attendees.
 Tutorial instructors will be able to exploit these tools to make their content shine.

 ### Course platform